 The kinematic model provided by plate tectonics of the earth's lithosphere is helpful in revealing new hydrocarbon and mineral provinces.
-The distribution of these resources is largely related to the plate tectonic setting of the basin, i.e. proximity to plate boundary, type of plate margin, and the nature of the substrate.
-Basins currently forming along divergent plate boundaries, e.g. the Red Sea, are the sites of thick accumulation of hydrocarbons and layers of salt, as well as of metalliferous sediments that were concentrated by hydrothermal processes.
+The distribution of these resources is largely related to the plate tectonic setting of the basin, i.e. proximity to plate boundary, type of plate margin, and the nature of the substrate. currently forming along Basins divergent plate boundaries, e.g. the Red Sea, are the sites of thick accumulation of hydrocarbons and layers of salt, as well as of metalliferous sediments that were concentrated by hydrothermal processes.

 The breakup of North America in the Triassic-Liassic was accompanied by transform faulting, igneous activity and the transgression of Tethys into the proto-Atlantic basin.
-Vast quantities of clastics were deposited on alluvial fans by ephemeral streams, while subaqueous fans and turbidites accumulated in deep-water lakes along the border fault, and subaqueous fissure flows erupted in pull-apart lacustrine basins.
-Elsewhere platform carbonates formed as the Tethys waters transgressed across eroded Hercynian and Acadian mesetas, evaporites of salt and formed where waters of the juvenile ocean became restricted in narrow basins.
-In both deep marine and fresh water basins, oxygendeficient, toxic, near prevailed preserving conditions organic matter as the progenitor hydrocarbons.
-Some of these basins have characteristics potentially important hydrocarbon provinces.
+Vast quantities of clastics were deposited on alluvial fans by ephemeral streams, while subaqueous fans and turbidites accumulated in deep-water lakes along the border fault, and subaqueous fissure flows erupted in pull-apart lacustrine basins. platform carbonates Elsewhere formed the Tethvs waters as across eroded Hertransgressed cynian and Acadian mesetas, and potash evaporites of salt and formed where waters of the juvenile ocean became restricted in narrow basins.
+In both deep marine and fresh water basins, oxygendeficient, toxic, near bottom prevailed preserving conditions organic matter as the progenitor Some of these of hydrocarbons. basins have characteristics of potentially important hydrocarbon provinces.